ChillarAnand/avilpage.com/2017/05/how-to-auto-reload-celery-workers-in-development.md

         autoreload.main(restart_celery)
 ```

-Now you can run celery worker with `python manage.py celery` which will start a elery worker and autoreload it when codebase changes.
+Now you can run celery worker with `python manage.py celery` which will start a celery worker and autoreload it when codebase changes.